AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-email-channel.md

    >[!IMPORTANT]
    >
-   >Le nombre maximal de Reprises à effectuer et le délai minimal entre les Reprises sont désormais basés sur le niveau de performance historique et actuel d’une IP dans un domaine donné.
-Les paramètres **[!UICONTROL Période de nouvelle tentative]** et **[!UICONTROL Nombre de Reprises]** dans Campaign seront ignorés.
+   >Le nombre maximal de reprises à effectuer et le délai minimal entre les reprises se fondent désormais sur la performance historique et actuelle d’une IP sur un domaine donné.
+Les paramètres **[!UICONTROL Intervalle entre deux reprises]** et **[!UICONTROL Nombre de Reprises]** dans Campaign seront ignorés.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->